About The Adweek Project Isaac Awards

 As the media, marketing and technology sectors continue to transform at a rapid pace, genuine invention, rather than innovation, has become crucial to advancing brands and businesses past the inertia of traditional models and modes.

 Adweek Project Isaac Awards were conceived to cast a celebratory light on invention across all of Adweek’s areas of coverage.
 For a per-entry fee of $350, nominations will be accepted across 35 categories, divided into four brackets: Advertising & Marketing, Media, Digital and Best Practices.
 An independent panel of jurors will judge the submissions in two rounds.
-Winners, which may be an individual, team or department, in each category will receive a custom Adweek Project Isaac seal to use on email signatures and press materials and will be profiled in an invention-themed issue of Adweek to be published September 21, 2015.
+Winners, which may be an individual, team or department, in each category will be profiled in an invention-themed issue of Adweek and on Adweek.com.

 About The Isaac+ Awards in partnership with kbs+